CJackHwang/Chunkuposs/README.md

 - Get link: chunked format `[filename]chunk1,chunk2,...` or single URL
 - Download: paste chunked link or standard URL
 - Share: copy `?url=...` link
+ - Manager: click “WebDAV 文件管理器” or navigate to `#/dav`; the standalone preview container below the manager shows the selected file’s link and image/audio/video preview.
 - Manager: click “管理器” or navigate to `#/manager` to view, open, fill into input, or remove entries from local history.

 ## Config & Provider